Rock of Life

 Rock of Life is the 11th studio album by Australian singer-songwriter Rick Springfield, issued by RCA Records in 1988.
 The record peaked at a modest No. 55 on the Billboard album chart, selling approximately 350,000 copies in United States.
 It was the least successful of Springfield's RCA album releases.

 The title track, however, was a successful single, reaching No. 22 on the Billboard Hot 100.
 A second single, "Honeymoon in Beirut" was Springfield's only single not to chart in Billboard's Hot 100 during his eight years on the label.
+Both singles were the only songs on the album to receive music video treatment.
+Despite the album's underperformance on the charts, it still remains a fan favorite to this day for many.

+The album was produced by Keith Olsen and tracks were completed at: